roytang/blog/content/quotes/tic.md

 ### 446

-<hunter> you can watch me enjoy the device
+&lt;hunter&gt; you can watch me enjoy the device

-<hunter> iykwim
+&lt;hunter&gt; iykwim

 ---

 ### 447

-<hunter> I've already slept on it
+&lt;hunter&gt; I've already slept on it

-<hunter> it would help if you guys donated say P200 each to support me
+&lt;hunter&gt; it would help if you guys donated say P200 each to support me

-<hunter> it's not like i can't afford it
+&lt;hunter&gt; it's not like i can't afford it

 ---

 ### 448

-<hunter> grabe may data cap
+&lt;hunter&gt; grabe may data cap

-<hunter> how savage
+&lt;hunter&gt; how savage

 ---